FAQ

 First things first - what are these products designed for?

-DYC's peelable automotive coatings are designed to be sprayed over good condition OEM surfaces.
+Our coatings are formulated to be sprayed over good condition OEM surfaces.
 Many surfaces such as aged paint, oxidized paint, primer, bondo, repainted surfaces, repaired surfaces, aftermarket wheels, aftermarket emblems, fiber glass, plastics, etc are successfully dipped and peeled quite often; however all of our rigorous testing and development is aimed towards usage over good condition OEM surfaces.
 Using these products over surfaces other than good condition OEM will always bring more variables into the equation.
 Best practice will always be to test a small area before going full scale.

 Of course!
 Thousands of Do-It-Yourself customers use our products to change the color of their cars every month.
 It doesn't matter what your experience or skill set is - as long as you follow instructions and use our tutorial videos as your guide, these products are very user friendly.
 Remember, these products are peelable, so worst case scenario if you make a mistake, you can peel it off and try again!
 Give it a go!